Obsidian-TTRPG-Community/Pathfinder-1E-SRD-Markdown/readme.md

 # TTRPGShare Pathfinder 1E Vault

 This community vault is currently a work in progress.
-However, we have two of the major components done: Bestiary, and Spells.
+However, we have three of the major components done: Afflictions & Hazards, Bestiary, and Spells.

 Enjoy!